JacobersCom/KOS-Engine/README.md

 KOS is short for Kinetic Object System.
 Where simulation meets play.

 ### Goal
-- Create a Vulkan game engine that uses the Windows API and supports apple and liunx
+- Create a Vulkan game engine from nothing...